Alpha Mission

 Alpha Mission debuts in arcades as SNK’s vertical shooter ASO, later known internationally as Alpha Mission.

-The North American NES version arrives and becomes the form many console players know best, supported by memorable box art and strong SNK branding.
+The North American NES version arrives and becomes the form many console players know best.

 The series receives a more famous sequel on Neo Geo, helping retroactively pull more attention toward the original game.